danegraphics/Rneih/README.md

 <img width="833" height="288" alt="Good Keyboard FINAL copy" src="https://github.com/user-attachments/assets/e6f14bdf-22cc-4fab-b19c-e4ec30f04059" />

 # Design considerations
-The keyboard follows the Colemak philosophy of keeping most alphabet keys in the same region as qwerty, but swapping the two right pinky keys to put a character on the home row and the `;` key above it.
+The keyboard follows the Colemak philosophy of keeping alphabet keys in the same region as qwerty, but swapping the two right pinky keys to put a character on the home row and the `;` key above it.

 With that character region decided, a hill climbing algorithm, weighted by individual character and bigram frequencies, was used to find layouts that optimized for the following properties: